 You need to use a lot of flavoring for very little liquid.
 The goal is to end up with a very concentrated flavor.
-Stuff the jar full of flavoring component and then fill with your liquid.
+Stuff the jar full of flavoring components and then fill it with your liquid.

 Choose the best jars for storage

 Use a small glass jar like a clean spice jar for steeping your flavorings.
-You can also buy empty spice jars on Amazon.
+You can also buy empty spice jars.
 Add as much of the flavoring as possible into the jar and add only enough liquid to barely cover the other ingredients.
 For larger volumes, you can use small mason jars as well.

 Making Extracts Takes Time...
 Be Patient!

 You will need to steep your homemade flavor extracts for a fairly long time.
 Generally, things like citrus peels, nuts, vanilla beans, and other 'firm' ingredients will need 3 to 4 weeks.